millar/livestampjs-calendar/README.md

 your timestamped HTML elements using [Moment.js](http://momentjs.com).

 #### Changes by [millar](https://github.com/millar)
-This library will make different calls to Moment.js based on the value of the timestamp from the current time.
+This library will make different calls to Moment.js based on the difference of the timestamp from the current time.

 - In less than 6.7 days: `calendar()`
 - Within 26 days: `fromNow()`
 - Same year: `format('lll')`
 - Otherwise: `format('ll')`

+This package will also localize dates but in doing so requires that the values be passed in UTC.

 Usage
 -----